korneevdi/Enterprise_Employees_Table/README.md

 ## Description

 The desired outcome of the application is to display some database data in a **View** component, i.e. at the web page.
-In addition, each employee has the option to *"update"* and *"delete"*, moreover, you can add new employees to the database directly on the web page.
+In addition, each employee has the option to *"edit"* and *"delete"*, moreover, you can add new employees to the database directly on the web page.

 #### PICTURE (will be added soon)